Symphony of Morgan Park Review: Senior Living Options in Chicago

 Symphony of Morgan Park and Smith Village are both options in the Chicago area.
 Symphony is larger and accepts Medicare and Medicaid.
 Smith Village is less expensive and has been operating for over 100 years.

-Symphony of Morgan Park is pricier but offers more beds and accepts Medicare and Medicaid, which can be important for some families.
+Symphony of Morgan Park offers more beds and accepts Medicare and Medicaid, which can be important for some families.

 Final thoughts: is Symphony of Morgan Park right for you?